Arushikha0408/nd00333_AZMLND_C2/README.md

 # Operationalizing Machine Learning

 ## Project overview
-In this project, I will use Azure to configure a cloud-based machine learning production model, deploy it, and consume it.
+In this project, we need to configure a cloud-based machine learning production model using Azure, deploy it and consume it.
+The aim of the project was to learn about Operationalizing Machine Learning model by deploying a machine learning model to an endpoint which is a URL that can be easily accessed by any end-user.
 I will also create, publish, and consume a pipeline.
 In the end, I will fully demonstrate all of my work in this README file.

 I will be working with the Bank Marketing dataset, it is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
 The classification goal is to predict if the client will subscribe a term deposit (y).
 It consists of 20 input variables (columns) and 32,950 rows with 3,692 positive classes and 29,258 negative classes.
 I will use AutoML to train a model, then deploy the model as a REST endpoint, and test that it's working.